Scholastica Law Review Submissions Insights

 A data-driven look at the legal scholarship cycle

-Welcome to the latest edition of Scholastica's Law Review Submission Insights report — now in its 10th year!
+Welcome to the 11th edition of Scholastica's Law Review Submission Insights report!
 Here, we dig into our submission season data (anonymized and aggregated) to shed light on past and present trends in the annual article selection cycle.

 For additional submission season resources, we encourage authors to visit Scholastica's Law Review Submissions Center and editors to visit the Law Editor Learning Center.
 Now, without further ado, let's get to it!